-I later learned that you can also reach the falls by car through an access road.
-Our six year old walked the trail with no problems, however, the 4-year old was having none of it and had to be carried most of the way.
+I later learned that you could also reach the falls by car through an access road.
+Our six-year-old walked the trail with no problems; however, the 4-year old was having none of it and had to be carried most of the way.

-Rainbow Falls offers beautiful scenery and kids would enjoy swimming there.
-There’s no beach sand here and the floor is all smooth rock.
+Rainbow Falls offers beautiful scenery, and kids would enjoy swimming there.
+There’s no beach sand here, and the floor is smooth rock.

-I am not sure how the people traffic here ebbs and flows during the day, however, you would definitely find it more enjoyable with fewer people around.
+I am not sure how the people traffic here ebbs and flows during the day; however, you would find it more enjoyable with fewer people around.

-The trail we took to Rainbow Falls had some areas where the old granite outcrops of the Canadian Shield was in full view.
+The trail we took to Rainbow Falls had some areas where the old granite outcrops of the Canadian Shield were in full view.
 We also observed some rock/stone formations in some areas.